whosonfirst/go-whosonfirst-libpostal/README.md

     	  Where to write output data (default "libpostal.csv") -processes int
-    	     The number of concurrent processes to clone data with (default 16)
+    	     The number of concurrent processes to clone data with (default 16) -properties string
+    	      A comma-separated list of GeoJSON properties used to construct an address (default "sg:address,sg:city,sg:province,sg:postcode")
 ```

-`wof-libpostal-crawl` traverses a directory containin Who's On First records and queries an instance of `wof-libpostal-server` with an address string derived from SimpleGeo (`sg:`) properties that can be used to populate `addr:` properties.
+`wof-libpostal-crawl` traverses a directory containin GeoJSON files and queries an instance of `wof-libpostal-server` with an address string derived from one or more properties in the GeoJSON feature.
 For example, this:

 ```
 ./bin/wof-libpostal-crawl -libpostal-host localhost -processes 200 /usr/local/data/whosonfirst-data-venue-au/data/